elizabethmcd/EBPR-MAGs/README.md

 - Fix locus tags names based on genome name appended with identifier
 - Parser for genbank files > TbasCO incorporation
+- % of reads of bins mapped to total metagenomic reads